 The commercial heirloom tomato.
 Open pollinated tomato varieties more than 40 years old, introduced by seed companies before 1960.
-In the photograph, Yellow Pear.
+In the photograph, Cherokee Purple.

 The family heirloom tomato.
 Favorite tomato varieties whose seeds have been saved and passed down from generation to generation.
 In the photograph, Aunt Ruby's German Green.

 The created heirloom tomato.
 A tomato that's been crossed deliberately using two heirlooms, or an heirloom and a hybrid, to have certain characteristics.
-Initially a hybrid, it becomes dehybridized through saving and replanting the seeds for about 5 seasons, until it grows consistently true to what the grower has in mind.
-In the photograph, Black Ruffles.
+After about 5 seasons, if it grows consistently true to what the grower has in mind, you have a 'new' heirloom.
+In the photograph, Brown Derby.

 The mystery heirloom tomato.
 A tomato which arises accidentally from natural cross-pollination or mutation in the garden.
 This is the way most heirloom varieties originated.

 In the photograph, Blood Gulch.

 Why don't tomatoes taste the way I remember?